Visual1mpact/script-api-web-debugger/readme.md

 ### Notes

 - It is recommended to disable script watchdog, as the debugger adds little to alot amount of overheads depending on the pack's intensity and may cause unwanted.

+    It can be disabled by adding `script-watchdog-enable=false` in the `server.properties`.

 - Using this may cause high CPU usage on all processes (Bedrock, Node, and the browser).

 ## Commands